 Monero developers encoded privacy into the network.
 The currency uses a cryptographically secure system to enhance privacy.
-Therefore, on the grounds of confidentiality and traceability, Monero is a clear winner as its inherent functionality centers around this feature.
+Therefore, Monero is a clear winner on confidentiality and traceability, as its inherent functionality centres around this feature.

 Token Availability and Value

 Monero is the slightly more valuable token of the two.
-On sheer token availability or scarcity, DASH has an edge because its creators pegged the maximum supply at 18.9 million.
-Monero is also only a bit scarcer, with a supply of 17.9 million.
+DASH has an edge on token availability or scarcity because its creators pegged the maximum supply at 18.9 million.
+Monero is also a bit scarcer, with a supply of 17.9 million.
 These coins are offshoots of the early Bitcoin scarcity model and have relatively good tokenomics.

 Going purely by current token value, Monero has a slight edge.
 This token has a value that is considerably above its rival and may pass the eye test better.